Catherine Potvin

-Catherine Potvin is a tropical forest ecologist and professor at McGill University in the Department of Biology.
+Catherine Potvin is a tropical forest ecologist and emeritus professor at McGill University in the Department of Biology.
 Her scientific research studies climate change, carbon cycling, and biodiversity in tropical rainforests with an additional focus on community empowerment and climate change policy.
 She was the first woman to receive the Miroslaw Romanowski Medal from the Royal Society of Canada, in recognition of her "significant contributions to the resolution of scientific aspects of environmental problems".
 In addition to her scientific research, she works on sustainable development with indigenous communities in Panama and on policy as a former UN climate change negotiator for Panama and leads climate change initiatives in Canada.

 Early life and education

 As the granddaughter of farmers, Catherine Potvin grew up with an appreciation for nature.
 Her motivation to pursue biology stemmed from her fascination and desire to better understand the biodiversity of the Earth and a concern for its degradation.
 Potvin earned a B.S.
 (1981) and M.S.
 (1982) from the University of Montreal in Biology, and later earned her Ph.D. in Botany from Duke University (1985).
 After her Ph.D., Potvin returned to the University of Montreal for her postdoctoral studies in biostatistics.